MesutHakanTaskiner/Report_agent/README.md

 - Uses SQLite as the default database (stored in `report_agent.db`)
 - File uploads are stored in a local `uploads` directory
 - Supports analysis of Excel, CSV, PDF, and text files
+- Requires Python 3.x below 3.12 (explicitly checked by start.bat)
-- Python virtual environment (venv) is recommended but not enforced
+- Python virtual environment (venv) is created and managed by start.bat
-- No requirements pinning or dependency management beyond basic requirements.txt
+- Dependencies are installed automatically from requirements.txt
 - No environment-specific configuration for development vs. production

 ### Frontend Environment